 Lending criteria cover items such as income, credit history, vehicle type, vehicle age and valuation and maximum loan term.
-Performance against the limits in BFL's lending policy is reported to the Society Board on a quarterly basis.
+Performance against the limits in BFL's lending policy is reported to BFL's Board on a quarterly basis and to the Society's Board in the event of any issues against limits.